-Welcome to CS15, one of the two introductory computer science courses offered at Brown University!
+Welcome to CS15, one of the introductory computer science courses offered at Brown University!

 CS15 introduces students to the field through object-oriented design and programming, using Java.
 It reinforces concepts with practical exercises in weekly lab sessions and with challenging and engaging programming assignments, such as Doodle Jump and Tetris!

 There are no prerequisites for CS15 and the course expects no prior programming experience.

 Go to Online TA for information on coding conventions and compiler errors.

 for the first two assignments.
 Also, check out the FAQs link on the projects page for additional pointers with programming assignments.
 If you downloaded the AndyBot assignment before Friday morning, please refresh the handout as there are updated instructions on how to hand in the assignment.

 Labs start next week